KRR-Oxford/DeepOnto/docs/bertmap.md

 It is worth mentioning that the `match` sub-directory contains all the global matching files:

+`raw_mappings.tsv`
--  `raw_mappings.tsv` refers to the raw mapping predictions before mapping refinement.
+: The raw mapping predictions before mapping refinement.
 The `.json` one is used internally to prevent accidental interruption.
 Note that `bertmaplt` only produces raw mapping predictions (no mapping refinement).

+`extended_mappings.tsv`
-- `extended_mappings.tsv` refers to the output mappings after applying mapping extension.
+:   The output mappings after applying mapping extension.

+`filtered_mappings.tsv`
-- `filtered_mappings.tsv` refers to the output mappings after mapping extension and threshold filtering.
+: The output mappings after mapping extension and threshold filtering.

+`logmap-repair`
-- `logmap-repair` is a folder containing intermediate files needed for applying LogMap's debugger.
+: A folder containing intermediate files needed for applying LogMap's debugger.

+`repaired_mappings.tsv`
-- `repaired_mappings.tsv` refers to the **final** output mappings after mapping repair.
+: The **final** output mappings after mapping repair.